-Pre-extraction reconnaissance-level surveys were conducted prior to the beginning of operations in 2016.
+In 2016, pre-extraction reconnaissance-level surveys were conducted prior to the beginning of operations.
 No snowy plovers were detected.
 Although methods have not been consistent over all years, the 2016 surveys marked more than 13 years of snowy plover surveys on the HRC gravel bars along the Eel River, all with negative results for snowy plovers.